amirdeljouyi/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am Amirhossein Deljouyi, a Researcher and a Software Engineer.
+I am a Ph.D.
+Student in Computer Science at TU Delft, and I'm working on the TestShift project.
 I have finished my MSc at Sharif University of Technology and BSc at the University of Guilan, both in Software Engineering.

 My research interests are a combination of Software Engineering and AI.
 Also, I enjoy all phases of the software development lifecycle, including Software Design, Software Testing.
 I have worked as a Full-Stack Engineer, and I have gotten experienced in the industry.